TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 | 4 | GND | negative voltage |
 | 5 | VCC | +3.2-5.5V |

 > [!CAUTION]
-> If the *sender* needs to transmit data for a lengthy time, and the power supply is *>4.5V*, then **VCC** should be reduced to no more than *4.5V*, i.e. by connecting a *1N4007* diode in series to prevent over-heating.
-The limiting factor seems to be the *LDO voltage regulator* on the board which heats up considerably when the input voltage is (much) higher than the required internal voltage **and** current consumption is high (i.e. using high RF transmission power).
+> If the *transmitter* needs to send data for an extended period and the power supply exceeds *4.5V*, it is recommended to reduce **VCC** to *4.5V* or lower.
+This can be achieved by placing a *1N4007* diode in series to prevent overheating.
+The limiting factor is the *LDO voltage regulator* on the board, which can heat up significantly when the input voltage is much higher than the required internal voltage and current consumption is high (such as when using high RF transmission power).

 ## Working Modes
 The board supports the following transmission modes:

 | Mode | Description | Idle Current | Serial Baud | Air Baud Rate |
 | --- | --- | --- | --- | --- |